 The core of every web app is its internal and external data flow.
 As the web evolved, this data flow become more and more complex.
 Mastering it will help to build better and efficient web apps.

 From the start, the Web is based on a client/server architecture sustain by the HTTP protocol.

-The above schema show a simple basic web site flow.
+The above schema shows basic web site flow.
 Each resource is hosted on the server and the client (the web browser) is requesting them through HTTP each time it needs it.
 In such a configuration, the web browser is only in charge of displaying the web content.
 All the data and the treatments performed on them are handled by the server.

 Don't be fooled by the apparent simplicity of that architecture.
-It is still valid an is used by many web site as of today.
-There is a big theoretical work made on it known as the REST architecture.
-This architecture state how resources should be access and handled through the HTTP protocol.
+It is still valid and is used by many web sites today.
+There is a big theoretical work available about it, which is known as the REST architecture.
+This architecture states how resources should be access and handled through the HTTP protocol.
 Even if REST is independent from HTTP, knowing it can be quite helpful to build robust services and resources access over HTTP for an application.

-One of the drawback of that simple approach is that each time a user want to see a web page, all its assets must be requested again, even the ones that are the same from one page to the other.
-This lead to some undesired visual effects such as display latencies, FOUC, and so one.
+One of the drawback of that simple approach is that each time a user wants to see a web page, all its assets must be requested again, even the ones that are the same from one page to the other.
+This leads to some undesired visual effects such as display latencies, FOUC, and so on.
 To avoid as much pain as possible, web browsers handle a cache of the resources to, at least, avoid unnecessary network requests.
-But event with that, they will fully rerender the page, and sadly, this operation can take time and be noticed by the user.
+But even with that they will fully rerender the page, and sadly this operation can take time and be noticed by the user.